bootstrapworld/curriculum/lessons/Early-Math/absolute-value-and-opposites/langs/en-us/slides.md

 {layout="Investigate"}
 # Absolute Value

-- On @printable-exercise{true-or-false-abs-val.adoc}, you will compare expressions with `abs` to expressions with `negate`
+- On @printable-exercise{pages/true-or-false-abs-val.adoc}, you will compare expressions with `abs` to expressions with `negate`
 - On the bottom half of the workbook page, determine whether variable equations featuring `negate` and `abs` are always, sometimes, or never true.
 Be sure to explain your response.